woheller69/ImapLocate/README.md

 It is based on Apple way to manage notes.
 They are stored in an imap folder named "Notes". imapnote uses Gmail for syncing.
 As I use my own imap server, I have modified it to be used with any imap server that respects Apple method.
-It has been tested with Gmail, iCloud (imap.mail.me.com), Yahoo! (imap.mail.yahoo.com), AOL (imap.aol.com) and of course my server.
+It has been tested with Gmail, iCloud (imap.mail.me.com), Yahoo! (imap.mail.yahoo.com), AOL (imap.aol.com), posteo.de and of course my server.
 Even if not still tested, it should work with others.

 Main changes V5